 Two shows that are must-sees at Disney’s Animal Kingdom are based on movies.
 The Festival of the Lion King is a show inspired by the animated feature The Lion King.
 Did you know that James Earl Jones, the voice behind Mufasa (father of Simba), was also the voice behind Darth Vader in several of the Star Wars movies?

-Finding Nemo – The Musical, a live puppet and musical stage show based on the 2003 film Finding Nemo is shown in the Theater in the Wild in DinoLand U.S.A.
+Finding Nemo – The Musical, and of course the soon opening Finding Nemo: The Big Blue… and Beyond!—a live puppet and musical stage show based on the 2003 film Finding Nemo is shown in the Theater in the Wild in DinoLand U.S.A.
 Finding Nemo is also prominently represented at Epcot with The Seas with Nemo & Friends ride and the interactive Turtle Talk with Crush attraction.

 UP!
 A Great Bird Adventure, in the Asia section of Disney’s Animal Kingdom, pays tribute to the 2009 movie UP.
 The picture won many awards, including the Oscar for Best Animated Feature Film and Best Achievement in Music Written for Motion Pictures, Original Score.

 It’s Tough to Be a Bug! located inside the Tree of Life can be a potential horror show for the age-7-and-under crowd, but you can prepare your kids by watching A Bug’s Life before you leave home—many of the characters are the same.